devrawl/stratosmining/docs/howto-install-stratos-sds-node.md

 ppd terminal
 ```

-In this terminal, run:
+In this terminal, run the following commands to activate a resource node:

+Replace 1600 with the amount specific for your intended tier:

+- Tier1 - 800stos
+- Tier2 - 1600stos
+- Tier3 - 3200stos

 ```
 rp
-activate 2stos 0.01stos 1000000
+activate 1600stos 0.01stos
 ```

 Your node should start mining on its own or you can try after a few minutes to run: